thinktandem/thinktandem.io/src/content/articles/migrating-to-drupal8-date-range.md

     source: 'Date End'
 ```

-Very straight forward and easy to do.
-We are using the format_date plugin to transform the Unix timestamp that we split up into the date only range on the Drupal 8 side.

 Conclusion
 ----------

 The Drupal 8 migration API is very customizable.
 Once you start handling more advanced tasks, you can migrate just about anything.
-Remeber to always search the core code base for examples and you can easily whip up a solution like I did above.
+Remember to always search the core code base for examples and you can easily whip up a solution like I did above.